opensumi/docs/docs/integrate/universal-integrate-case/custom-view.en.md

   - TabBar，a multi-tab management component, supports view activation, folding, expansion, and switching, and supports Tab drag to change position
   - TabPanel，Tab rendering component.
 Its sidebar is Panel Title + Accordion.
 The bottom column is the ordinary React view

-For details on how to use components, see the component type declaration.
+For details about how to use components, see the component type declaration.